 Pick a unique wedding program – like a cootie catcher – and your guests will stay entertained.

 And, how about these mad libs?
-Awesome.
+They’re awesome.

 2) Fan wedding programs can keep guests cool.

 3) Programs can provide information about your unique story and/or wedding party.

 Check out these amazing illustrated wedding programs by B is for Brown.